 A Peaceful Transition into Cryptocommerce? | Jim Epstein, Primavera De Filippi, Brewster Kahle

 When we play the game of civilization, very interesting patterns merge: today’s cooperative institutions are such a pattern.
-We’ve looked at a few of the cooperative arrangements and how they can be ported into the digital world in our previous sessions.
+We’ve looked at a few of these cooperative arrangements and how they can be ported into the digital world in our previous sessions.

 Today we talk about how to get there from our world of paper contracts.
 How can the current legal systems and future systems coevolve and constrain each other?
 How can this be done peacefully?
 What is a “Genetic Takeover” and what can we learn from biology?

+We’ll hear from Brewster Khale on how we might “lock the web open”; Primavera di Filippa on rule OF code vs. rule BY code; and Jim Epstein on the importance of focusing on the users of new systems.
 We’ll touch on experiments in selective immutability, assassination markets, and a what a future might look like with a multiplicity of blockchains.